Download a PDF version of these University Summer Grant Program Guidelines for 2016 and Cover Sheet

 After receiving an award, and in order to be eligible for future awards, the recipient will be required to submit a brief report (no more than one page) that includes the significant outcome resulting from the USG award in relation to the anticipated significant outcome as stated in the initial proposal.
 Reports should be submitted to the Office of Research and Graduate Programs (firstname.lastname@example.org) by the last day of April in the academic year in which the award was made.

 Questions about proposal preparation or review can be addressed to Dr. R. Kelman Wieder, Assistant Vice President for Research and Strategic Initiatives (email@example.com; 101 Tolentine Hall).
 You also may contact any member of the Evaluation Committee for advice about proposal preparation.

 Please DO NOT send inquiries to firstname.lastname@example.org.
 This address is to be used only for submission of proposals and is not monitored.

-The Evaluation Committee will be consist of tenured faculty, appointed by the Office of Research and Graduate Programs, striving to achieve a breadth of expertise across the Colleges.
-Evaluation Committee members will serve three year terms, replacing three Evaluation Committee members per year.
-A 10th member of the Evaluation Committee will be selected in consultation with the Faculty Congress.
-Members of the Evaluation Committee for FY 2014 were:
+The Evaluation Committee consists of tenured faculty, appointed by the Office of Research and Graduate Programs, which strives to achieve a breadth of expertise across the Colleges.
+One member of the Evaluation Committee is selected in consultation with the Faculty Congress.
+In general, evaluation Committee members will serve three-year terms, thereby replacing one third of the Committee members each year.
+Members of the Evaluation Committee for 2015-2016 academic year are: